Makati Intra-city Subway: Expansion

-In the aftermath of the 2019 elections, Antonio Tiu, President of Philippine Infradev has stated that he is open to initiating and entering a similar partnership deal with Makati's neighboring cities for the expansion of the subway system.
+In the aftermath of the 2019 elections, Antonio Tiu, President of Philippine Infradev, had stated that he was open to initiating and entering a similar partnership deal with Makati's neighboring cities for the expansion of the subway system.
 The cities of Manila, Mandaluyong, San Juan, Pasay, and Pasig were specifically mentioned by Tiu.

-With the finalized move of the terminus to the Mile Long property, a 2 ha complex along Amorsolo Street, Tiu has started negotiations with the Calixto siblings, Mayor Emi and Congressman Tony, of Pasay to extend the line up to Ninoy Aquino International Airport, which is only three kilometers away from Mile Long and is slated for redevelopment.
+With the finalized move of the terminus to the Mile Long property, a 2 ha complex along Amorsolo Street, Tiu had started negotiations with the Calixto siblings, Mayor Emi and Congressman Tony, of Pasay to extend the line up to Ninoy Aquino International Airport, which is only three kilometers away from Mile Long and was slated for redevelopment.